webtechnick/CakePHP-Facebook-Plugin/README.txt

 1.2.1 Minor Bug fixes and tests
 1.3 Added FacebookInfo class for easy reference to plugin details anywhere.
 1.4.0 Added FacebookApi library.
 Useful for access to FacebookApi from anywhere.
+1.5.0 Added facebook Permissions prompts
+1.5.1 Facebook Connect can accept settings like all the core components in cake 1.3

 Docs
 ==================